-(1) Purpose.
-The Small-Scale Business zone supports existing and new small-scale businesses that are not principally designed to serve the existing and projected rural population and nonresidential uses, but that do enhance rural economic development opportunities and job opportunities for rural residents.

-(2) Dimensional Standards.

-- (a) Maximum Size Limits. - (i) Permitted uses may not exceed 10,000 square feet of gross floor area with a maximum of one building per parcel.
-Parcels may not be divided through a binding site plan to create more than one parcel or building per small scale business designation. - (b) Setbacks. - (i) Interior Side: None on interior lots; 35 feet on corner lots. - (ii) Rear: 35 feet adjacent to RVR, RI or Agricultural zones. - (3) General Requirements.
-All proposed SSB uses must comply with the following: - (a) All structures and outside activities must be located or screened from adjacent properties to avoid disturbance through glare, shading, noise, dirt or other nuisances or hazards. - (b) No petroleum pumps or above ground petroleum storage may be closer than 30 feet to any street right-of-way. - (c) All development proposals within the SSB district must include a plan, acceptable to the Department, that diagrams and explains how open areas will be maintained during and after construction to avoid sewage, drainage, and dust nuisances to adjacent properties, uses, and critical areas.
-The plan must also demonstrate how existing easement rights or other property ownership interests in the property will be protected. - (d) All open portions of any lot must have adequate grading and drainage consistent with the requirements of Chapter 14.32 SCC.
+- Based on existing SCC 14.16.140. - (1) Purpose.
+The Small-Scale Business zone supports existing and new small-scale businesses that are not principally designed to serve the existing and projected rural population and nonresidential uses, but that do enhance rural economic development opportunities and job opportunities for rural residents. - (2) Dimensional Standards. - (a) Maximum Size Limits. - (i) Permitted uses may not exceed 10,000 square feet of gross floor area with a maximum of one building per parcel.
+Parcels may not be divided through a binding site plan to create more than one parcel or building per small scale business designation. - (b) Setbacks. - (i)-Front: 35 feet, 55 feet if off-street parking is in front or sides of a structure. - (ii)(i)Interior Side: None on interior lots; 35 feet on corner lots. - (iii) Rear: 35 feet adjacent to RVR, RI or Agricultural zones. - (3) General Requirements.
+All proposed SSB uses must comply with the following: - (a) All structures and outside activities must be so located or screened from adjacent properties to avoid disturbance through glare, shading, noise, dirt or other nuisances or hazards.

-- (e) Impacts of the use on the off-site road system must be mitigated, particularly with regard to the impacts of tracks on substandard roads between the site and the arterial system. - (4) Special Provisions.
+- (b) No petroleum pumps or above ground petroleum storage may be closer than 30 feet fromto any street right-of-way. - (c) All development proposals within the SSB district must include a plan, which shall be reviewed by and acceptable to Planning and Development Services.
+This plan shall diagram and explain the Department, that diagrams and explains how open areas shall will be maintained during and after construction to avoid sewage, drainage, and dust nuisances to adjacent properties, uses, and critical areas.
+The plan shall must also demonstrate how existing easement rights or other property ownership interests in the property are will be protected. - (d) All open portions of any lot must have adequate grading and drainage consistent with the requirements of Chapter 14.32 SCC.
+Non-accessory residential uses are prohibited. - (e) Impacts of the use on the off-site road system must be mitigated, particularly with regard to the impacts of tracks on substandard roads between the site and the arterial system. - (4) Special Provisions.
 Uses may not have more than 20 full-time equivalent (FTE) on-site employees.
 This limitation does not apply to off-site employees. - (b) For the purposes of this Subsection, "FTE" on-site employee means an employee that visits the site more than 2 times per week, including solely for purposes of vehicle transfer and shall be calculated over the course of a full year, based on a full-time equivalent of 40 hours per week, 50 weeks per year. - (c) Seasonal employee full-time equivalents is determined by multiplying the number of seasonal employees times the total hours worked per employee per season, divided by 2,000 hours (40 hours times 50 weeks).